cerebris/jsonapi-resources/README.md

 end
 ```

-Handling the error and rendering the appropriate code is now the resonsiblity of the
+Handling the error and rendering the appropriate code is now the responsibility of the
 application and could be handled like this:

 ```ruby